maciejpedzich/spotifyplaylistarchive.com/README.md

+# DISCLAIMER

+SPOTIFY is a registered trademark of Spotify AB.
+This project is not associated with Spotify AB in any way.

 # spotifyplaylistarchive.com

-This is the official website of [spotify-playlist-archive](https://github.com/mackorone/spotify-playlist-archive) project by [mackorone](https://github.com/mackorone).
+This is the frontend of [spotify-playlist-archive](https://github.com/mackorone/spotify-playlist-archive) repository by [mackorone](https://github.com/mackorone).

 ## Setup